jmyers6/Tyler-DNP/README.md

 # Tyler-DNP
-A collection of MATLAB scripts for Processing and Analysing Data from DNP Experiments
+A collection of MATLAB scripts for Processing and Analysing Data from DNP Experiments.
+The .html files are documentation for the MATLAB scripts whose names they share